agriffis/skel/README.md

 ---------------------------

 Clone from github, then use [GNU stow](https://www.gnu.org/software/stow/) to install these into a new home directory.
-You don't need to have installed stow in advance.
-It works like this:

     git clone --recursive git@github.com:agriffis/skel.git .skel
     cd .skel
-    stow/bin/stow -S */
+    stow -S */

 What makes stow special is its ability to merge symlinks from [multiple source directories](https://www.gnu.org/software/stow/manual/stow.html#Multiple-Stow-Directories),